relativitydev/file-migration-cli/README.md

    /command:sync /sqlinstance:"sqlinstance.mycompany.corp" /sqlpwd:"P@ssw0rd@1" /sqluser:"sa" /url:"https://hostname.mycompany.corp" /login+ /enforcessl- /targetpath:"\\files\T005\FTA\ScottP\DataMigration" /sqlintegrated- /workspaces:"1027428"
     ```

 * **Integrated login for SQL Server** - You can use integrated login to authenticate to the SQL Server by setting the /sqlintegrated parameter to True.
-In this case, you don't need to provide a SQL Server username and password.
+In this case, you don't need to provide a username and password for the SQL Server.

      Integrated login for SQL Server has the following general command format: